 Attachment A – Proposed 2014-2015 BCP Conditions for Avista Corporation

 (1) Ten-Year Potential/Biennial Conservation Target – Approval and Conditions.
-Avista Corporation’s 2014-2023 Ten-Year Achievable Electric Conservation Potential of 404,736 megawatt-hours and 2014-2015 Biennial Conservation Target of 64,956 megawatt-hours are approved with conditions pursuant to RCW 19.285.040(1)(e) and WAC 480-109-010(4)(c).
+Avista Corporation’s 2014-2023 Ten-Year Achievable Electric Conservation Potential of 404,736 megawatt-hours and 2014-2015 Biennial Conservation Target of 64,956 megawatt-hours are approved with conditions pursuant to RCW 19.285.040(1)(e) and WAC 480-109-120(1)(b)(iii-v).
 This approval is subject to the Conditions described in Paragraphs (2) through (11) below.

 (2) Company Retains Responsibility.
 Nothing in this Order relieves Avista Corporation of its sole responsibility to comply with RCW 19.285, which requires Avista Corporation to use methodologies consistent with those used by the Pacific Northwest Electric Power and Conservation Planning Council (Council).
 Specifically, the Conditions regarding the need for a high degree of transparency, and communication and consultation with external stakeholders, diminish neither Avista Corporation’s operational authority nor its ultimate responsibility for meeting the biennial conservation target approved herein.